The Contact Winter Music Festival is an electronic dance music festival that takes place at the Pacific Coliseum at the end of December.

 Festival Ticket Prices

-Tickets for the event are usually based on a tier system, so the earlier you buy your ticket the less expensive it is.
+Tickets for the event are usually sold on a tier system, so the earlier you buy, the cheaper it is.
+This year, they went on sale on September 11th, 2025.

 Tips & Advice